jaredmcdonald/nw-dashboard/README.md

 ## alert server

-nw-dashboard has a built-in server for receiving, retrieving and deleting (very rudimentary) alert messages. server starts up automatically at `http://localhost:<port>`, where `port` is the value specified in `config.json` as `"ALERT_SERVER_PORT"` (defaults to `8080`). note that for now there is no persistence for alerts--they're just stored in-memory as an array
+nw-dashboard has a built-in server for receiving, retrieving and deleting (very rudimentary) alert messages. server starts up automatically at `http://<host>:<port>`, where `port` is the value specified in `config.json` as `"ALERT_SERVER_PORT"` (defaults to `8080`) and `host` is `"ALERT_SERVER_HOST"` (default is `localhost`, but I've had problems seeing this elsewhere on a network and ended up specifying a network IP here to make it visible). note that for now there is no persistence for alerts--they're just stored in-memory as an array

 routes: